 The Certificate program in Medical Coding and Billing will prepare students for a dynamic career in the health care industry.
-The Certificate Program in Medical Coding and Billing will prepare the student to step right into positions such as medical coder, abstracter, coding specialist, coding compliance auditor, reimbursement manager, collection supervisor, and billing compliance specialist.
+Students will step right into positions such as medical coder, abstracter, coding specialist, coding compliance auditor, reimbursement manager, collection supervisor and billing compliance specialist.

 Registration and Tuition:

 This program consists of 5 required courses which must be taken in the following order: Medical Terminology, ICD-9 Coding, CPT-4 Coding, Medical Billing with Practicum.
 'Regulations' can be taken at any time.
 Tuition is $3,200 plus a one time $20 registration fee, or you can register for each course individually, with a $20 registration fee per semester.
 If you would also like to register for ICD10 tuition is $3600.
 To register for courses please click on the Course Browser/Registration.
 Click the button to view the Program Brochure.
 A list of required textbooks is available here.

 A NOTE TO OUR STUDENTS: The Commission on Certification for Health Informatics and Information Management (CCHIIM) has determined that all certification exams will continue testing on ICD-9-CM until a new coding classification system is officially implemented.
 The implementation of ICD-10-CM/PCS will be delayed for a minimum of one year.
 Continuing Education will offer ICD-10 as an optional course for students who complete the Medical Coding & Billing Certificate.
 The $495 fee is not included in the certificate cost.
 CE students are eligible for a 10% discount.